steeb-k/BangleAppsOld/README.md

 ================================

 # Applications Added or Modified
-To date, the only application I have modified is `messagegui`.
-I do not intend on trying to upstream it, as it's based entirely on personal preference.
+`messagegui`: I do not intend on trying to upstream it, as it's based entirely on personal preference.

+## Other Changes
+I've added dark mode to the CSS.
+I've had to manually inclue many overrides because I didn't feel like de-minifying the Spectre CSS, but it seems mostly fine.

 [![Build Status](https://github.com/espruino/BangleApps/actions/workflows/nodejs.yml/badge.svg)](https://github.com/espruino/BangleApps/actions/workflows/nodejs.yml)